What’s in this article?

 What is the difference between eSIM and iSIM?

-Whereas an embedded SIM is a separate component, an iSIM takes the eUICC standards and embeds them on software.
+Whereas an embedded SIM is a separate component or circuit card, an iSIM takes the eUICC standards and embeds them on software.

 This means that the eUICC standards are implemented directly on the processing computing of the device and not on a separate eSIM or ChipSIM.
 This can be important for miniature devices that are seeking to save space or cost.

-eUICCs are ideally suited for the Internet of Things (IoT), as they offer a secure, convenient way to connect devices to networks and access profiles.
+eUICCs are ideally suited for the Internet of Things (IoT), as they offer a secure, convenient way to connect devices to cellular IoT networks and access mobile telecommunications carrier profiles.

 This benefits device manufacturers, as they can build products that can easily connect to wireless networks with a standard SIM card for each product.

-Additionally, eUICC SIMs are better suited for applications which require multiple SIM cards, as they do not need to be physically replaced – for example, the mass production of connected lampposts in smart cities.
+Additionally, eUICC SIMs are better suited for applications which require multiple different types of SIM cards, as they may enable a truly global footprint from a single SIM manufacturing unit.
+For example, some IoT use cases include the mass production of globally deployed products.

 In turn, using eUICC SIMs makes IoT operations far more affordable to deploy, as fewer individual site visits are needed if malfunctions occur (if any were to happen at all).

-Using eUICC SIMs for IoT purposes makes it much easier to switch between networks, allowing products and devices to quickly access the best network depending on their geographic location.
-This switching of a network is referred to as reprovisioning.
+Using eUICC SIMs for IoT purposes makes it ‘technically’ easier to switch between core roaming network providers, allowing products and devices to quickly access the best core roaming network depending on their geographic location.
+This switching of a network is referred to as IMSI reprovisioning.

-What are the difficulties of eUICC deployments in IoT settings?
+What are the difficulties of eUICC deployments in IoT settings (cons of eUICC)?

-eUICC SIMs for IoT purposes allow devices to be somewhat future-proofed.
+eUICC SIMs for IoT purposes and IoT business(es) allow devices to be somewhat future-proofed by connectivity provider(s).
 The complexity is that the bootstrap network profile needs to be one that can connect anywhere on start up once it has been shipped and deployed.
 This is where IoT devices differ from mobile phones.
 Mobile phones have Wi-Fi access and users who can set them up.
 If on start up, no network is available, the user can navigate menus on their mobile phone and select an available local network profile.

 This is not something that is available to the vast majority of IoT devices.
 IoT devices typically will have a modem that can only connect to mobile networks.
-It must therefore connect on startup.
+It must therefore connect to a cellular network on start up.

 For this reason, a global multi-network profile is therefore recommended for the bootstrap profile to provide the greatest chance of the device initially connecting.
 Once the device has connected, it can request a local approved profile and be reprovisioned by a GSMA and MNO-approved eUICC management platform.